 We offer flexible programs designed to support those who balance career, duty, family, and their studies.

-*The 6-course determination is based on the transfer of 63 quarter credit hours toward the 90-credit AAS in Small Group Management.
+*The 6-course determination is specific to Army soldiers and is based on the transfer of 63 quarter credit hours toward the 90-credit AAS in Small Group Management.
 Coursework reduction reflects an educational mapping based on the completion of common core coursework, credit for occupation duties, and credit for additional sources of prior learning (such as functional training, CLEP/DSST exams, and other college credit), including a specific general education or major requirement being fulfilled.
 Credit awards will vary based on occupation, skill level, completed military courses as listed on your official Joint Service Transcript(s), and applicable prior learning that can apply toward degree requirements.
 Purdue Global does not guarantee transferability of credit from any of these sources.
 All credits must be validated on official transcript(s) to be eligible for transfer.

 †Purdue Global does not guarantee the transferability of credit from any of these sources.
 See the University Catalog for the Prior Learning Assessment policy.
 Credit awards have service-level requirements.
-Exact transfer amount may vary depending on completed military courses and occupations as listed on your official Joint Service Transcript(s).
+Exact transfer amount may vary depending on completed military courses and occupations as listed on your CCAF and official Joint Service Transcript(s).
 Applicable state-specific program requirements, as listed in the University Catalog, may reduce the available transfer credits.
 All credits must be validated on official transcript(s) to be eligible for transfer.

 ‡Military tuition rates cannot be used in conjunction with any other Purdue Global grants or tuition reduction, including Purdue Global Tuition Cap or ExcelTrack™ pricing.
 Per-credit tuition reductions are based on standard tuition rate of $371.00.
 Indiana resident pricing for undergraduate veterans is $220.00 per credit; no additional reductions are applied due to this lowered tuition rate.